jmuehlig/perf-cpp/docs/sampling.md

 ## Specific Notes for different CPU Vendors
 ### Intel (PEBS)
-Sampling might work without problems since _Cascade Lake_, however, _Sapphire Rapids_  is much more exact (e.g., about the latency).
+Especially sampling for memory addresses, latency, and data source needs specific triggers.
+On Intel, the `perf list` command reports these triggers as "*Supports address when precise*".
+Additionally, memory sampling typically requires a [precision](#precision) setting of at least `perf::Precision::RequestZeroSkid`.

 #### Sapphire Rapids
-To use weight-sampling on Intel's Sapphire Rapids architecture, perf needs an auxiliary counter to be added to the group, before the first "real" counter is added (see [this commit](https://lore.kernel.org/lkml/1612296553-21962-3-git-send-email-kan.liang@linux.intel.com/)).
+To use weight-sampling on Intel's Sapphire Rapids architecture, the perf subsystem needs an auxiliary counter to be added to the group, before the first "real" counter is added (see [this commit](https://lore.kernel.org/lkml/1612296553-21962-3-git-send-email-kan.liang@linux.intel.com/)).
 *perf-cpp*  defines this counter, you only need to add it accordingly.
 For example, to record loads (counter `0x1CD`) and stores (counter `0x2CD`):